Reinhold Tüxen: Early scientific career

 Tüxen studied from 1919 to 1925, initially also art, but then focused on chemistry, botany and geology in Heidelberg, then plant sociology with Josias Braun-Blanquet at the ETH Zurich and in Montpellier.
-The contact with Braun-Blanquet, who is considered to be the actual founder of plant sociology, is likely to have shaped the further direction of Tüxen's entire work.
-Over the following decades they were both close friends and together they went on several research trips.
+The contact with Braun-Blanquet, who is considered to be the actual founder of plant sociology, is likely to have shaped the further direction of Tüxen's work.
+Over the following decades they were close friends and went on several research trips together.

 In 1926, Tüxen received his doctorate from the University of Heidelberg with a thesis on 1,5-naphthalene disulfone hydrazide and 1,5-naphthalene disulfonazide and its behavior towards malonic esters with Theodor Curtius, however, with a classical chemical thesis summa cum laude.
 From 1925 he built the Provincial Agency for Nature Conservation at the Landesmuseum Hannover.
 In 1927, he founded the Floristic-Sociological Working Group in Lower Saxony in Göttingen, which was expressly intended to bring together scientists and interested laypeople, and from 1928 onwards it published its own journal, the communications of the Floristic-Sociological Working Group.

 In 1929 he completed his habilitation at the University of Veterinary Medicine Hannover on the subject of grassland associations in Northwest Germany.
 There, in May 1931, he founded the department for theoretical and applied plant sociology at the University of Veterinary Medicine, Hannover.
 Even in this early phase of his work, Tüxen worked intensively on vegetation mapping, which was to remain one of his most important scientific tools throughout his life, and laid the foundations for his pioneering work in the field of plant sociology.
 By 1934, he and his colleagues completed a vegetation mapping of large parts of northern Germany on 75 map sheets at a scale of 1: 25,000.